HI Content of Group Galaxies from the FAST All Sky HI Survey

 \subsection{Central and Satellite Galaxies}

 As shown in Figure \ref{fig:fh1_group}, most satellite galaxies lie below the $1\sigma$ error region of the model unlike centrals.
 We calculated $\Delta f_{\mathrm{HI}}$ for central and satellite galaxies separately (Table \ref{tab:deltafh1_median_cen_sat}).
-For the full sample, centrals have a median $\Delta f_{\mathrm{HI}}=-0.12$, while satellites have a median of $-0.36$.
-Compared to the control sample, the differences in $\Delta f_{\mathrm{HI}}$ are $0.13$ and $0.01$ for the total and H\,{\sc i}-detected centrals, respectively, corresponding to enhancements in H\,{\sc i} gas fraction of $\sim35\%$ and $\sim2.3\%$.
-By contrast, satellites show differences of $-0.12$ (full sample) and $-0.06$ (H\,{\sc i}-detected), indicating H\,{\sc i} deficiencies of $\sim24\%$ and $\sim13\%$, respectively.
-Central galaxies tend to be H\,{\sc i}-rich, but satellite galaxies tend to be H\,{\sc i}-poor in groups. \\
+For the full sample, centrals have a median $\Delta f_{\mathrm{HI}}=-0.12$ dex, while satellites have a median of $-0.36$ dex.
+Compared to the control sample, the differences in $\Delta f_{\mathrm{HI}}$ are $0.13$ dex ($1.4\sigma$) and $0.01$ dex ($0.2\sigma$) for the total and H\,{\sc i}-detected centrals, respectively, corresponding to slight enhancements in H\,{\sc i} gas fraction of $\sim35\%$ and $\sim2.3\%$.
+By contrast, satellites show differences of $-0.12$ dex ($1.3\sigma$, full sample) and $-0.06$ dex ($1\sigma$, H\,{\sc i}-detected), indicating H\,{\sc i} deficiencies of $\sim24\%$ and $\sim13\%$, respectively.
+Satellite galaxies tend to have a slight H\,{\sc i} deficiency compared to the central galaxies. \\

 We plot the binned results of median $\Delta f_{\mathrm{HI}}$ of central and satellite galaxies in Figure \ref{fig:delta_fh1_cen_sat}.
 The central galaxies in our sample have richness below $5$, primarily because our selection criterion removes close companions within $2'.9$.
 For satellite galaxies, our selection criteria may exclude those located close to the centrals.
 However, the satellites at large projected distances from the central can still be included, even in richer groups.
 As shown in Figure \ref{fig:delta_fh1_cen_sat}(c), these satellites can reside in groups with richness $>5$.